 If your field of view is far from the celestial equator (either to the north or south) you can further increase the exposure.

-For instance, midway between the equator and Polaris, you can exceed the exposure to 40 per cent and up to 70 per cent for the Big Dipper near the pole (or for the Crux and the Magellanic Clouds in the southern sky).
+For instance, midway between the equator and Polaris, you can exceed the exposure to 40% and up to 70% for the Big Dipper near the pole (or for the Crux and the Magellanic Clouds in the southern sky).